Canadian Center for Community Renewal

 The Canadian Co-operative Association provides leadership to promote, develop and unite co-operatives and credit unions for the benefit of people in Canada and around the world.

 Canadian Social Economy Hub

-The Canadian Social Economy Hub (CSEHub) acts as a facilitator promoting collaboration among six regional research centres across Canada and creating opportunities and exchanges with international networks.
-CSEHub reaches out to practitioners, to researchers and to civil society, through the regional research centres and their community partners.
+The Canadian Social Economy Hub (CSEHub) acts as a facilitator promoting collaboration among six regional research centers across Canada and creating opportunities and exchanges with international networks.
+CSEHub reaches out to practitioners, to researchers and to civil society, through the regional research centers and their community partners.